telerik/ajax-docs/upgrade-compatibility/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version.md

 1. Make sure you have all [necessary web.config registrations]({%slug general-information/web-config-settings-overview%})

 >tip As with any ASP.NET project, it is often helpful to clear the ASP Temporary files and the browser cache.
+Additionally, ensure that the <bindingRedirect> sections in the web.config file are updated to match the new assembly versions to avoid errors such as "Could not load file or assembly 'Telerik.Web.UI'".
+Also, check the licenses.licx file for outdated entries; deleting this file contents and rebuilding the solution will regenerate it with the correct references.
 >
-> * You can use the copy-and-replace method to upgrade any [other assemblies]({%slug introduction/installation/included-assemblies%}), localization files (~/App_GlobalResources), dialogs (RadImageEditor, RadEditor), [TypeScript definitions]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/typescript-definitions/add-typescript-definitions-for-the-telerik-ui-for-asp.net-ajax-suite%}), etc.
+> You can use the copy-and-replace method to upgrade any [other assemblies]({%slug introduction/installation/included-assemblies%}), localization files (~/App_GlobalResources), dialogs (RadImageEditor, RadEditor), [TypeScript definitions]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/typescript-definitions/add-typescript-definitions-for-the-telerik-ui-for-asp.net-ajax-suite%}), etc.

 ## Upgrade From Trial to Licensed Version of Telerik® UI for ASP.NET AJAX